TehPwns/flux/README.md

 ###Setting Options
 Either one of the `to` functions return a reference to the new tween object.
 Additional options can be set by using the `.` operator on the object `to` returns.
 All of these options chain.
-These options have the same functionality as the original flux options.
+These options have the same functionality as the original flux options. *The syntax for a callbackFn is a function returning void taking no arguments.*

 `ease(const char* type)` `ease(flux::easing type)`: Sets the easing curve for the set of tweens being defined.

 `after(...)`: Register a tween to take place after the previous one finishes.
 All options after this apply to the new tween.
 This option uses the same syntax as `to`.

 `onstart(callbackFn)`: Add a function to be called when the tween starts.
 Call more than once to add multiple functions.
+See format for a *callbackFn* above.

-`onupdate(callbackFn)`: Add functions to be called each time the tween updates
+`onupdate(callbackFn)`: Add functions to be called each time the tween updates.

 `oncomplete(callbackFn)`: Add functions to be called when the tween completes.